zschokkek/wine_eval/README.md

 This is a project I did in college where I tried to predict wine ratings based on the description given by the review using NLP.
-I explain my methodology below.  \n
+I explain my methodology below.

 ## Methods
 #### Natural Language Processing